noahitall/PimGarden/README.md

 ## App Structure

 - **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names.
 Pull down to reveal a search bar for finding entities by name, phone, or email.
-- **Entity Detail Screen**: Shows detailed information about an entity, including a chronological log of all interactions.
+- **Entity Detail Screen**: Shows detailed information about an entity, including a chronological log of interactions with pagination support.
 Tap on the entity's photo to take a new picture or select from the photo library.
 - **Edit Entity Screen**: Create or edit entity information with consistent type selection UI
 - **Contact Import Screen**: Import contacts from your device